 After the second world war, a number of surgeons perceived that the older specialty of orthopaedics and the younger plastic surgery, pushed into prominence by the requirements of burned airmen, had a great deal to offer when jointly applied to surgery of the hand.
 In 1952, the “Hand Club” was formed by members of both specialties at a meeting in the Atheneum, at the instigation of Patrick Clarkson.
 Members would meet for dinner on a Friday evening, followed by a clinical meeting on the Saturday morning.
 In 1956, due to the exclusivity of the Hand Club which would not admit new younger members, the Second Hand Club was formed at a meeting in Derby as a result of “the enthusiasm of Mr Graham Stack” (quoted from Council minutes, 14.12.68).

-Since then, the BSSH has grown to 270 full members, 76 overseas members, 36 honorary members, and 260 associates and companion members.
+Since then, the BSSH has grown to over 800 members, comprising of overseas, honorary, associate, and companion members.
 It was given charitable status in 1975.
 A detailed account of the first 30 years of BSSH is to be found in the Journal of Hand Surgery (British and European volume), 1998, vol 23B, pages 711-723, written by Nicholas Barton.
 From the start, the Society took a close interest in the training of surgeons involved in Hand Surgery, both in terms of running meetings with instructional content, and in trying to establish training opportunities.

 The Training Committee was set up in 1970 with this purpose.
 Graham Stack had already published reports of meetings during the early Second Hand Club days, formalizing these as “The Hand” in 1969.
 He continued to edit this pioneering journal on Hand Surgery and oversaw its expansion and metamorphosis into the Journal of Hand Surgery(British and European volume) in 1984.
 The journal continues to flourish and has a truly international stature, being both sister journal to the American Volume of the same name, and having been adopted by the European Federation of Societies for Surgery of the Hand as its official journal.
 It became the Journal of Hand Surgery (European volume) in 2007.